Core Program K – 5th grade

 - Ensure your child submits the assignment by the due date.

-- Help your child develop independence and responsibility by reinforcing the organization methods and routines that we have put in place for each child (i.e. take home folders, homework procedures, materials, etc.)
+- Help your child develop independence and responsibility by reinforcing the organization methods and routines that we have put in place for each child (i.e. class binder, take home folders, homework procedures, materials, etc.)

 - Be a window for us into your child by communicating regularly about work at home, any major life events affecting your child, etc.